godkun/ppt-template/README.md

 # slide-template

-blazing ppt template with slidev
+blazing ppt template with slidev.

+## gif show

+please wait a few seconds to look the gif

 ![](./public/show.gif)